ShmakovVA/test_netAngels/README.md

 You can fill db by pressing button "Fill with test links" on main menu of web-client application.

 # For api using
-You can make link shorter by sending POST request to /api/v1/code/ with body like {"url": "http://long_link.com"}
+You can make link shorter by sending POST request to /api/v1/code/ with body like {"url": "http://long_link.com"} and Content-Type= application/json
->> In response you got data like {"hash": "156464512"}
+> In response you got data like {"hash": "156464512"}

-P.S.: This api POST request reversable
+*P.S.: This api POST request reversable*